-"Increasing the monthly supplement rate for parenting foster youth will not only bring much needed relief among high inflation rates but demonstrate how our state's priorities are focused on assisting and strengthening those who are in vulnerable situations."
+"Increasing the monthly supplement rate for parenting foster youth will not only bring much needed relief among high inflation rates, but demonstrate how our state's priorities are focused on assisting and strengthening those who are in vulnerable situations."

 Equity Implications: The provisions of this bill are aimed at addressing the need for additional financial support for providers who are caring for parenting foster youth.
 The state has a responsibility to support parenting foster youth and to secure sufficient resources to address their specialized situations.
 These young parents are facing tremendous challenges as they are working toward independence for themselves and their children.
-A co-sponsor of this bill, an STRTP facility named Mary's Path, reports that the average age of a teen mom giving birth at a California STRP is 15.5 years of age.
+The sponsor notes that the average age of a teen mom giving birth at a California STRTP is 15.5 years of age.

-According to Mary's Path, 100% of residents in an STRTP are low income, 66% are Latino, and 33% are Black, which reflects the disproportionality that exists in the child welfare system, both along racial and ethnic lines, but also along income levels.
+According to the Mary's Path, 100% of residents in an STRTP are low-income, 66% are Latino, and 33% are Black, which reflects the disproportionality that exists in the child welfare system, both along racial and ethnic lines, but also along income levels.
 Furthermore, parenting foster youth requires more support and specialized needs.
 Young adults living in foster care receive minimum if any, familial support compared to their peers, and they face difficulties with unemployment and underemployment, finding safe, affordable housing, and avoiding hunger and homelessness.

 These stressors are compounded when young people are parenting, which can cause trauma across multiple generations.
-Parenting foster youth encounter more challenges than their peers, including accessing childcare.
-In a recent survey of youth in THP NMDs, only one in five were able to access subsidized childcare.
+Parenting foster youth encounters more challenges than their peers, including accessing childcare.